 Every fall, thousands of students make a significant rite of passage: they transition to high school from middle school or junior high.
-Many children feel a lot of anxiety around beginning one’s high school career—the fear of being invisible, the worry of navigating unfamiliar surroundings, and the stress of higher academic expectations.
+Many children feel a lot of anxiety around the first day of high school—the fear of being invisible, the worry of navigating unfamiliar surroundings, and the stress of higher academic expectations.

 But above all else, social anxiety is likely their top concern: Who will I eat lunch with?
 What if I don’t know anyone in my classes?
 Here’s how parents can help their anxious high school students with this transition.